DoIT Shared Tools - Confluence Wiki - Auto-defined User Groups

 Group Example Description udds 1-digit udds-a A group starting with udds- and containg the first digit of the UDDS value udds 3-digit udds-a06 A group starting with udds- and containing the first 3 digits of the UDDS value udds 5-digit udds-a0671 A group starting with udds- and containing the first 5 digits of the UDDS value udds 7-digit udds-a067130 A group staring with udds- and containing the full 7 digit UDDS value

 confluence-users & jira-users

-Depending on which tool we're talking about Confluence or Jira, the confluence-users or jira-users groups contain every active account that belongs to a person.
+The confluence-users or jira-users groups contain every active account for their respective tools.
 This group potentially includes any person with a UW-Madison NetId as these users can self-enroll to use the respective tool (Confluence or Jira).
 Also, with Confluence, Space Admins can request that non-UW-Madison persons be given an account.
 This group is populated when user accounts are created.

 Anonymous is not strictly a group.
 It represents all users who have not authenticated to the wiki.
 We know nothing about an anonymous user's identity.
 Under no circumstances should anonymous users be granted write access to the DoIT Wiki.

 Remember, permissions are set at the space level.
 They can be further limited for portion of the space's tree of pages.
 They can not be expanded on a per page basis.